 Arm #1 Push the arm by hand.
-Arm #2 Push the arm by hand.

-Joint #3 The joint cannot be moved up/down by hand until the

-electromagnetic brake applied to the joint has been released.
-Move the joint up/down while pressing the brake release switch.

-Joint #4 The shaft cannot be rotated by hand until the electromagnetic brake applied to the shaft has been released.
+- Arm #2 Push the arm by hand. - Joint #3 The joint cannot be moved up/down by hand until the electromagnetic brake applied to the joint has been released.
+Move the joint up/down while pressing the brake release switch. - Joint #4 LS3-B Rotate the shaft by hand. - LS6-B The shaft cannot be rotated by hand until the electromagnetic brake applied to the shaft has been released.
 Move the shaft while pressing the brake release switch.

-The brake release switch affects both Joints #3 and #4.
+- NOTE - LS3-B: The brake release switch affects Joint #3 only.
+When the brake release switch is pressed in emergency mode, the brake for Joints #3 is released.
+Be careful of the shaft falling while the brake release switch is pressed because the shaft may be lowered by the weight of an end effector. - LS6-B: The brake release switch affects both Joints #3 and #4.
 When the brake release switch is pressed in emergency mode, the brake for both Joints #3 and #4 are released simultaneously.

 Be careful of the shaft falling and rotating while the brake release switch is pressed because the shaft may be lowered by the weight of an end effector.